-If you are worried you had sexual relations that put you at risk of sexually transmitted infection (STI) during your pregnancy, don't hesitate to tell your health professional.
-He or she may suggest screening (see Vaginal swabs, page 128).
+If you are worried you had sexual relations that put you at risk of sexually transmitted infection (STI) during your pregnancy, don't hesitate to tell your health professional (see Vaginal swabs, page 128).
 STI screening is confidential.

-At all times, info-Santé can advise you on what to do.
-Just dial 8-1-1.
+At all times, Info-Santé (8-1-1) can advise you on what to do.